cdoremus/angular-youtube/README.md

 - Move the YouTube Data API key into an environmental variable set at the command line.

+- Implement a logging service that connects with a server-side alerting service like Sentry.

 - Create header, footer and navigation components to aid `AppComponent` layout and functionality.

 - Use CSS media queries to adapt the layout of the video table (and any new pages) to small screens.